Personal finance

 How Your Credit Score Impacts Your Home Purchase

 Your credit score is a vital statistic in the homebuying process.
-Lenders will use it to determine your qualifications to buy a house, interest rate, and loan terms.
+Lenders will use it to determine your qualifications to buy a house, the interest rate, and the loan terms.
 The higher the score, the lower your rates and the more you save over time on your mortgage (and that adds up thousands).

 • Excellent (740+): You can qualify for the best rates and terms.